-Patch has begun telling some of the stories of the struggles of veterans facing fewer employment opportunities, and the successes, too.
+Patch of the struggles of veterans facing fewer employment opportunities, and the successes, too.

 We want to do more.